samuelweiler/bulk-rr/README.md

    The BULK DNS resource record defines a pattern-based method for on- the-fly resource record generation.
-It is essentially an enhanced wildcard mechanism, constraining generated resource record owner names to those that match a pattern.
-It is also akin to the
+It is essentially an enhanced wildcard mechanism, constraining generated resource record owner names to those that match a pattern of variable numeric substrings.
-   $GENERATE master file directive [bind-arm] without being limited to numeric values and without creating all possible records in the zone data.
+   It is also akin to the $GENERATE master file directive [bind-arm] without being limited to numeric values and without creating all possible records in the zone data.

    For example, consider the following record: